 Dry Ice blasting is also known as, CO2 blasting, or cleaning with Dry Ice.
-Dry Ice is the solid form of carbon dioxide.
+Dry Ice is the solid form of carbon dioxide at -79 degrees C.

 The Dry Ice is accelerated in a pressurised air stream, and expelled through a hose and nozzle.
-When pointed at the surface, the dirt is cleaned off, without damaging the sub-straight.
-It is non abrasive.
-It is similar to soda, and sand blasting but as it uses dry ice as the blasting medium.
+When pointed at the surface, the dirt is cleaned off, without damaging the substrate.

 Dry Ice is non toxic, non abrasive, non conductive and non flammable.
 Compared to other media blasting methods, cleaning with dry ice does not create secondary waste or chemical residues as dry ice converts back to a gaseous state, when it hits the surface that is being cleaned.
 Dislodged dirt can just be swept up, vacuumed or washed away.